adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 If there is a token signed by the trusted input public key, return `SIGNED-TRUSTED`.
 Otherwise, return `SIGNED-UNTRUSTED`.

+Distribution methods MAY indicate an order of tokens to guide clients assembling the chain of endorsements in step 3.
+Whenever such an order is specified, clients MAY immediately reject a set of tokens as invalid if the indicated order does not yield a valid chain of endorsements.

 ## Organizational Emblem Verification Procedure {#org-emblems}

 Context: